MenxLi/agent_x/README.md

 agent.instruct("Add 2 and 3.").execute()
 ```

-**Advanced**: The framework can be flexible and extensible.
+**Advanced**: The framework is flexible and extensible.
-Additional features include:
+Additional features are shown in [demo.ipynb](demo.ipynb), including:
-- Customize agent setup
+- Agent customization
-- Display customization
+- Display extension
 - Output validation
+- Context injection
 - Tool attributes
-- Context passing
-- Execution hooks
+- Lifecycle hooks
 - Sub-agent spawning
+- ...

 Do check out [demo.ipynb](demo.ipynb) for detailed examples.

 ## CLI

 Run `xun` in your terminal to start an interactive session.
 You can also pass a prompt as an argument to run in non-interactive mode, e.g.:
 ```bash
 xun "Write a hello world python script and save it to hello.py"